BSHA3/bsha3/CONTRIBUTING.md

-Contributing to Bitcoin Core
+Contributing to BSHA3
 ============================

-The Bitcoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The BSHA3 project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.